fay59/classix/README.md

 ## Using Classix

-Classix is still under heavy development and nothing useful can be done with it right now.
-If you're not a developer, you're not going to be interested in getting it at the moment.
+Classix is still under heavy development and most non-trivial programs will not run correctly.
+It might do the job if you want to run simple MPW tools (the most complex MPW tool I am able to run right now is `Unmangle`), but GUI applications are currently out of reach.

 ## State of the Project